kcolford/mongoose/README.md

 How to Set Up
 -------------

-The first step to working on or using Compiler is if you retrieved the sources from a checkout repository you have to run the bootstrap script like this,
+The first step to working on or using Mongoose is if you retrieved the sources from a checkout repository you have to run the bootstrap script like this,